thgie/archive.txt/README.md

 ---
 # archive.txt

-the content can be formated with _markdown_
+The content can be formated with _markdown_
 ```

-no metainformation parameters are necessary, but they are passed to the template parts.
+No metainformation parameters are necessary, but they are passed to the template parts.
 Everything above the triple-line is converted to parameters.

-image references are always relative to the markdown file. like this, the reference works locally and on the server w/o problems.
+Image references are always relative to the markdown file.
+Like this, the references work locally and on the server w/o problems.

 ## cms manual